Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Eigen.typ

 	$ A P = P D => A cancel(P) cancel(P^(-1)) = P D P^(-1) => A = P D P^(-1) $
 ]

-If for a given square matrix $A$ there exist an invertible matrix $P$ and a diagonal matrix $D$ such that $A = P D P^(-1)$, matrix $A$ is said to be *diagonalizable*.
-As stated in @Diagonalization-theorem, the matrix $P$ is an invertible matrix whose columns are the eigenvectors of $A$ while $D$ is a diagonal matrix whose non-zero elements are the eigenvalues of $A$.

-By the Fundamental Theorem of Algebra, the characteristic polynomial of any matrix will always have at least $n$ roots, albeit they might be complex numbers.
-Therefore, any square matrix will always have $n$ (not necessarely distinct) eigenvalues.
-Despite this, the fact that the set of its eigenvectors forms a basis for the vector space associated to
+If @Diagonalization-theorem holds for a certain matrix, said matrix is said to be *diagonalizable*.
+Note that, even though a matrix always has as many eigenvalues as its dimension, not all matrices are diagonalizable.
+This is because the Fundamental Theorem of Algebra states that the characteristic polynomial of a matrix of dimension $n$ will always have $n$ roots (albeit some might be complex numbers), but the corresponding eigenvectors might not form a basis.

-$A$ isn't always true, therefore not all matrices are diagonalizable.
-A matrix whose set of eigenvectors does not form a basis is said to be *defective*.
+A matrix that is not diagonalizable is said to be *defective*.
+Determining whether a matrix is diagonalizable or defective can be done either applying

-#proposition[
-	The following classes of matrices are always diagonalizable:

-	- Diagonal matrices;
-	- Symmetric matrices;
-	- Matrices of dimension $n$ having $n$ distinct eigenvalues.
-] <Classes-always-diagonalizable>

-Determining whether a matrix is diagonalizable through such definition can quickly become cumbersome, but there are necessary and sufficient conditions that are equivalent and that can ease the process.
+@Diagonalization-theorem directly, but there are equivalent necessary and sufficient conditions that can simplify the process.

 #theorem[
 	A matrix is diagonalizable if and only if, for each of its eigenvalues